 Ultimately, it is up to the consumer (litigant) to allow lawsuit funding companies to provide this service.
 Plaintiffs should consider themselves fortunate to have the OPTION to secure financial relief through this medium.
 Lawsuit funding companies should also be grateful a free market system allows for creative solutions to existing needs in the marketplace.

-Thank you for your interest in the lawsuit loan business.
+Thank you for your interest in the settlement loan business.